xmos/lib_mic_array/tests/custom_cmake_build/default/README.rst

 ::

-    make tests-build-vanilla
+    make tests-build-default

 Configurations Tested
 ---------------------

-This test currently builds an application using the vanilla API which varies each of the following parameters and values:
+This test currently builds an application using the default API which varies each of the following parameters and values:

 * Mic Count: 1, 2